MikeNguyen1092/02_Portfolio/README.md

 ## Description

 This is a work in progress portfolio.
 The objective is to have a working HTML and CSS to meet certain criterias.
+The criterias were:
+1. To a website of my previous work
+2.